 Fabrice Muamba will attend tonight’s Barclays Premier League match between Bolton and Tottenham at the Reebok Stadium.

-It will mark the first time the Wanderers midfielder has attended a game since he suffered a cardiac arrest in an FA Cup tie between the sides at White Hart Lane on March 17.
+It will mark the first time the Wanderers midfielder has attended a game since he suffered a cardiac arrest in an FA Cup tie between Bolton and Spurs at White Hart Lane on March 17.

 Bolton manager Owen Coyle said: “We are absolutely delighted that we will be able to welcome Fabrice and his family back to the Reebok, and we are all looking forward to seeing him.